top of page

 • If you choose a registered apprenticeship, expect 3 to 5 years with progressive wage increases and classroom modules along the way.

-• If you take an online first approach, some learners complete EPA 608 and core fundamentals in a few weeks, then secure an entry level role or helper position while continuing training.
+• If you take an online first approach, some learners complete EPA 608 and core fundamentals in a few weeks, then secure an entry level role while continuing training.

 You can build a plan that fits your budget.